klankinen/7T-feedforward-feedback/README.md

     *   The model also plot predicts values from the LME model.

 ***
-## Depth_Data
+## Data
-The ‘Depth_Data’ directory contains 7T fMRI depth profiles collected from 13 human participants who were presented with auditory and visual stimuli.
+The ‘Data’ directory contains 7T fMRI depth profiles collected from 13 human participants who were presented with auditory and visual stimuli.
 The data contains average of the BOLD %-signal-change on each ROI for each subject.
 *	<span>**depth_profiles.mat**</span> with dimensions surfaces x subjects x conditions x ROIs x hemispheres

 ***